MicrosoftDocs/azure-dev-docs/articles/terraform/create-resource-group.md

 ---
-title: Get Started - Create an Azure resource group using Terraform
+title: Quickstart - Create an Azure resource group using Terraform
 description: Learn how to create an Azure resource group using Terraform
-keywords: azure devops terraform azure resource group ms.topic: quickstart ms.date: 03/15/2022 ms.custom: devx-track-terraform, mode-portal
+keywords: azure devops terraform azure resource group ms.topic: quickstart ms.date: 04/24/2022 ms.custom: devx-track-terraform, mode-portal
 adobe-target: true
 # Customer intent: As someone new to Terraform and Azure, I want to do something simple to confirm my Terraform installation.
 ---

-# Get Started: Create an Azure resource group using Terraform
+# Quickstart: Create an Azure resource group using Terraform

 Article tested with the following Terraform and Terraform provider versions: